 Victoria Sanborn, LICSW, is a Health Behavior Counselor in the HABIT Group in randomized clinical trials of telephone counseling for weight loss and smoking cessation.
 A licensed clinical social worker, she has a master’s degree in social work from Columbia University.

 Juie Packard, MSW, is a Health Behavior Counselor in the HABIT Group's randomized clinical trials of telephone counseling for weight loss and smoking cessation..
 She received her master’s degree in social work from the University of Washington.

-Kathleen Kaiser, LICSW, is a Health Behavior Counselor in the HABIT Group in randomized clinical trials of telephone counseling for weight loss and smoking cessation.
-A licensed clinical social worker, she has a master’s degree in social work from the University of Washington.
+Sara Fey-Hinckley, LMFT, is a Health Behavior Counselor in the HABIT Group in randomized clinical trials of telephone counseling for weight loss and smoking cessation.
+A licensed marriage and family therapist, she has a master’s degree in marriage and family therapy from Pacific Lutheran University in Tacoma, WA.

 Ali Keith is a Fidelity Coder with the HABIT group.
 She rates treatment adherence in telephone weight loss counseling sessions and assists with administrative activities.
 She has a bachelor’s degree in Neuroscience and Behavior from Columbia University.